XYudong/GraspingHelper/README.md

 * 'LeafSize' in voxelization is quite powerful for save computation time;

 * RegionGrowing does not work well in my case.
-Probably because of collections of outliers are hard to remove which are all counted into result;
+Probably because collections of outliers are hard to remove which are all counted into results;

 ## Results
+* video:
 <a href="https://youtu.be/-os6dyEvwH4"><img src="results_demo/cylinders.png" width="60%" /></a>